Private Student Loans for March 2023

 2. Your salary increased

 For those struggling to keep up with their federal loan payments on a small salary, an income-driven repayment (IDR) plan can be a huge help.
 With an IDR plan, your monthly payments are capped at 10% to 20% of your discretionary income and your repayment term is extended to 20 to 25 years, depending on the plan.
-This reduces your monthly payments to make them more manageable.
+This can reduce your monthly payments to make them more manageable.

-However, the amount of your payments could change.
-Each year, you’re required to recertify your IDR plan, which includes providing proof of your current income and any updates on your number of dependents.
-If you get a raise or a new job with a higher salary, or you take on a second job, your income will go up and the government will adjust the terms of your IDR plan, which could cause your monthly student loan payment to increase.
+You’re required to recertify your IDR plan every year, and that includes providing proof of your current income and any updates on your number of dependents.
+If you get a raise or a new job with a higher salary, or if you take on a second job, your income will go up and the government will adjust the terms of your IDR plan.
+This could cause your monthly student loan payment to increase.

 3. You have a variable interest rate

 All federal student loans have fixed interest rates, meaning the rate stays the same for the life of the loan.
 However, private student loans are different.
-When you take out private student debt, you can choose between a fixed interest rate or a variable interest rate.
+When you take out private student debt, you can usually choose between a fixed interest rate or a variable interest rate.

 4. You deferred your loans